Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Coupled quantum dynamics of ion and nanoparticle

 where the coupling rates are given by

-Fig.~\ref{fig:g,D-vs-Qp,Mp} shows the total equilibrium separation between ion and nanoparticle, $D$, as well as the radial and longitudinal coupling rates Eqs.~(\ref{gz}-\ref{gr}), as a function of nanoparticle charge and mass.
-We use the experimentally relevant parameters of Table~\ref{tab:parameters} and focus on the equilibrium configuration where both nanoparticle and ion lie along the $z-$axis, which for these parameters is the only dynamically stable equilibrium.
+Fig.~\ref{fig:g,D-vs-Qp,Mp} shows the total equilibrium separation between ion and nanoparticle, $D$, as well as the radial and longitudinal coupling rates, Eqs.~(\ref{gz}-\ref{gr}), as a function of nanoparticle charge and mass.
+We use the experimentally relevant parameters of Table~\ref{tab:parameters} and focus on the equilibrium configuration where both nanoparticle and ion lie along the $z$-axis, which for these parameters is the only dynamically stable equilibrium.
 As shown in Fig.~\ref{fig:g,D-vs-Qp,Mp}(a), $D$ increases with nanoparticle charge as the stronger Coulomb repulsion pushes ion apart from nanoparticle.
 As a consequence, the coupling rates are decreasing functions of charge $Q_p$.
-At low values of charge, the renormalised motional frequency (Eq.~\eqref{frequencyrenorm}) along the $y-$axis approaches zero and the coupling rate $g_y$ (given by Eq.~\eqref{gr}) sharply increases until, for $Q_p\lesssim 215~\mathrm{e}$, the whole time-dependent Hamiltonian Eq.~\eqref{eq:time-dependent-hamiltonian} becomes Floquet-unstable (see Sec.~\ref{sec:micromotion} for details).
-This instability threshold is marked with an open dot in Fig.~\ref{fig:g,D-vs-Qp,Mp}.
-The separation $D$ is practically constant with mass $M_p$ within the range shown in Fig.~\ref{fig:g,D-vs-Qp,Mp}(b), as it is dominated by the factor $(M_i\Omega_{zi})^{-2}\gg (M_p\Omega_{zp})^{-2}$ (see Eq.~\eqref{separation}).
-Within the mass range shown in the figure, the ion-nanoparticle coupling rates along the $x-$ and $z-$axis decrease with $M_p$ due to the decrease in the zero-point fluctuations along these directions, $R_{j p}^{\rm zpf}\sim (M_p+m_{j})^{-1/4}$ (see Eqs.~\eqref{eq:nanoparticle-frequency} and \eqref{frequencyrenorm}) where we define the auxiliary constant $m_z=0$ and $m_x=7 \times 10^{-17}~\mathrm{kg}$ for the parameters of Table~\ref{tab:parameters}.
-In contrast, the coupling rate along the $y-$axis increases with mass as the renormalised frequency along that axis becomes smaller.
-In analogy to the dependency with $Q_p$, at nanoparticle masses $M_p\approx 7\times10^{-17}~\mathrm{kg}$ (or equivalently radii $R_p\gtrsim 203~\mathrm{nm}$) the coupled system becomes Floquet-unstable (open dot in Fig.~\ref{fig:g,D-vs-Qp,Mp}(b)).
+The coupling rates $g_x$ and $g_y$ diverge at $Q_p\approx 170~\mathrm{e}$ and $Q_p\approx 260~\mathrm{e}$, where the renormalised motional frequencies $\Omega_{xp}'$ and $\Omega_{yp}'$ become imaginary, indicating an instability.
+Mathematically, the divergence arises from the zero-point motion becoming unbounded as the frequency approaches zero, but in a physical setting the micromotion would induce Floquet instability before this divergence occurs.
+A second instability occurs for $Q_p\sim 10^3~\mathrm{e}$ where the bare frequencies Eq.~\eqref{eq:secular-frequency} become complex.
+This instability is simply a consequence of using fixed trap parameters while increasing charge to mass ratio.